Blog Listen About Listen Free →

 Pre-Tax vs. After-Tax: The Comparison That Changes Everything

-$500,000 in a traditional 401(k) is really $350,000 to $400,000 after federal and state taxes. $500,000 in a Roth IRA is $500,000. $500,000 in home equity might be $475,000 after selling costs.
-Any settlement proposal that doesn’t show after-tax values is showing you a fantasy.
+$500,000 in a traditional 401(k) is really $350,000 to $400,000 after federal and state taxes (depending on your bracket and state). $500,000 in a Roth IRA is $500,000. $500,000 in home equity might be $475,000 after selling costs — or less if there’s a capital gains hit.

 Alimony Tax Changes (Post-2018)